top of page

 2000- Size 5Ocm x 6Ocm Acrylics and Mixed mediums on Cotton Nappies

 Drumbeat of an Island Mokoia island bird life echoes across the misty lakes as the towns sleep at night.
-Beneath the lake old people talk of another world of taniwha and other sea creatures existing spiritually.
+The swish of water washing up to the shores of our island give peace to those in eternal sleep.
+Beneath the lake old people talk of another world of taniwha and other sea creatures existing in the spiritual realm of caverns.

 2023 Size 5Ocm x 75cm Acrylics on Canvas

 Family Shelter reflects the meaning of the lores of whangai to Awahou.
-When a child has been adopted by a family they are a true member by spirit above blood.
+When a child has been adopted by a family they are baptised a true member by spirit above the blood.
+Some returned to their own whakapapa as adults to complete their family journey while others returned to share the knowledge they were given.

 2021 Size 75cm x 5Ocm Acrylics on Canvas

-Fan of the Good Book A pun from Uncle Simon whose job was a magistrate judge.
+Fan of the Good Book A pun from Uncle Simon whose pakeha job was a magistrate judge.
 He spoke of the sacred meaning of Paipera Tapu to our family and Pa of Awahou and how he practised this in his mahi.
+I first saw uncle up north discussing family affairs with mum in front of the courthouse.
+It always surprised me how many of mums family found her when they came to the north.
+Her sister ella brought her whole family up one time and mum enjoyed her time with Awahou in the north.

 2017 Size 5Ocm x 75cm Acrylics on Canvas